Rancho Cucamonga station

 Rancho Cucamonga station in Rancho Cucamonga, California, serves the Metrolink San Bernardino Line commuter rail.
 With the under construction Brightline high-speed rail and a potential underground tunnel project to Ontario International Airport, local officials expect increased tourism and economic growth for the Inland Empire.
-The station is owned by the city of Rancho Cucamonga and is near the former Empire Lakes Golf Club.
+The station is owned by the city of Rancho Cucamonga and is near the former Empire Lakes Golf Course.
 It is located just west of Milliken Avenue and has 330 parking spaces.

 Current services

 Omnitrans Route 380 (ONT Connect) provides regular bus service to Ontario International Airport from Rancho Cucamonga Station.

+Rancho Cucamonga station is served by 32 Metrolink San Bernardino Line trains (16 in each direction) on weekdays, between 4:11 a.m. and 11:01 p.m.
+Weekend train service is less: 16 trains (8 in each direction) on Saturdays and Sundays, between 7:04 a.m. and 10:52 p.m.

 Omnitrans routes 82 and 380 serve a bus loop near the train platform.
 Route 380, also called ONT Connect, provides non-stop service between the station and Ontario International Airport and meets every train.
 It operates daily, every 35 to 60 minutes.

 Brightline West

 Brightline West service is planned at the site.
 Brightline purchased an adjacent 5 acre parcel for the high speed rail station in 2022.